California Coast & Grand Canyon Railroad

 Arriving in Grand Canyon National Park, you are greeted with the sight of one of three log-cabin-style train stations left in America.
 From the station your luggage is moved to your hotel and you’ll find a tour bus waiting for an afternoon sightseeing tour.
 In a few minutes you will be walking along the pine-forested ledges of your first Grand Canyon viewpoint.
 Here you’ll send a few minutes just trying to process the sight in front of you as your guide points out a few of the distant features, and geological details.
 Then you will learn about the trees, shrubs, wildflowers, and wildlife of the Canyon.

 Check into the Maswik Lodge North for an overnight stay.
 Dinner is on own this evening.
 (B)

-Then you ride the Grand Canyon Railway back to Williams.
+Enjoy some free time in Grand Canyon Village for lunch on own then ride the Grand Canyon Railway back to Williams.
 The afternoon train departs at 3:30pm.
 The 65 mile train ride to Williams from the Canyon you will pass through 6,000 foot high forest and mountain desert.
 Attendants will offer refreshments and snacks, and there is a full bar onboard.
 On arrival you again check into the Grand Canyon Railway Hotel for an overnight stay.
 This modern hotel is located in the center of town, along historic Highway 66, and conveniently beside the Grand Canyon Railway Train Depot.